Gin Rummy Rules for Dummies

 - Once you’ve finished melding all your cards and have no more unmatched cards,

 - you are said to have reached gin.
-Draw the 11th card from the stock pile and place it face-down to declare win, also known as knocking.
+Draw the 11th card from the stockpile and place it face-down to declare a win, also known as knocking.

-- Knocking will award you 25 points in addition to the total deadwood points of losing player.
+- Knocking will award you 25 points in addition to the total deadwood points of losing players.

 - You can also knock your cards if you feel your opponent is nearing gin, but your total deadwood points must be below 10 to do so.